Get insider access

 Compared To Other Headphones

-The Focal Bathys are high-end wireless audiophile headphones designed with casual use in mind.
+The Focal Bathys are high-end wireless audiophile headphones designed for casual use.
 They have a premium design typical of this manufacturer's other offerings, like the Focal Celestee and Focal Clear Mg.
-Unique to the Focal line, they also have an active noise cancelling system, aptX Adaptive codec support, and a companion app for customizing their neutral sound to your liking, making them more versatile than their strictly audiophile counterparts.
-While they don't block out quite as much ambient noise as the Apple AirPods Max Wireless, they can still reduce a very good amount of sound around you.
+Unique to the Focal line, they also have an active noise cancelling system, aptX Adaptive codec support, and a companion app for customizing their sound to your liking, making them more versatile than their strictly-audiophile counterparts.
+While they don't block out quite as much ambient noise as the Apple AirPods Max Wireless, they can still reduce a great amount of sound around you.
 Despite their high-end price point, you can't fully turn off their ANC system, which may be a little bothersome for some users.

 Check out our recommendations for the best noise cancelling headphones, the best headphones for music, and the best audiophile headphones.